Limited Warranty

 - Store within a relative humidity range of 30% – 80%.

-- Keep away from exposure to temperature extremes, direct sunlight, water, solvents and other contaminants.
+- Keep away from exposure to temperature extremes, direct sunlight, water, solvent and other contaminants.

 Protected surface storage